milkcircle/milkcircle.github.io/_posts/2019-01-21-protagoras.md

 do they adopt an appropriate theory of mind,
 the saving grace from schizoid tendencies,
 sociopathy, addiction,
-and sets them on the righteous path of empathy.
+that sets them on the righteous path of empathy.

 but what then, of the sliver of humans
 who for some reason are never emancipated by